mDalessandro/hrr16-velociraptors/README.md

 * **403** For all unauthorized requests requiring authorization.

-* **404** The site does not send 404s.
+* 404 is not used.
 Since it is an SPA living off `/`, any attempt to navigate to other routes outside of the API will redirect to `/`.

 ## Client-side routes with angular